Timema cristinae: Morphs

-Distribution and Habitat.
+Distribution and habitat

 This species is native to the Coast Range of southern California, US.
 It is exclusively found in a small region of mountainous habitat (~30km2) covered by chaparral - a specific type of shrubland plant community.
 It is the only species of Timema found in this area.
 The specific habitat of T. cristinae is within shrubs.
 In particular, it is most abundant on two species of shrub: Adenostoma fasciculatum (Rosaceae) and Ceanothus spinosus (Rhamnaceae).
 These two plant species differ greatly in appearance, especially with regard to their leaves.
 The first (A. fasciculatum) has small needle-like leaves, that grow in crowded bundles along its branches.
-The second (C. spinosus) has wide oval-shaped leaves which don't grow so clustered together.
+The second (C. spinosus) has wide oval-shaped leaves which do not grow so clustered together.
 These differences are likely responsible for two of the different morphs of T. cristinae: the 'green' morph and the 'striped' morph (which is also green, but displays a white stripe down its back).
 Studies have shown that the green morph is best camouflaged on the leaves of C. spinosus shrubs, whereas the striped morph is best camouflaged on the leaves of A. fasciculatum shrubs.
 Lastly, the melanistic morph is camouflaged to the stems of both of these host-plants, but very obvious when on the leaves of either.

 Reproduction

 Females are able to reproduce throughout their lives, but lay just one egg at a time.
 When they lay their eggs, females ingest soil, which they then use to thoroughly coat the egg as it is laid.
-Interestingly, eggs which don't have access to soil will never hatch.
+Interestingly, eggs which do not have access to soil will never hatch.
 Often eggs are simply dropped from the host-plants, although occasionally individuals will use their abdomens to insert them into the soil.
 Most eggs are laid in April and May, and go through a process of dormancy - termed diapause - where they delay development; this lasts for approximately 8 months until hatching begins in December.
 The eggs do not hatch all at once, but instead hatchings are scattered throughout December and January.
 Occasionally, some eggs will remain their dormant state for an additional year, waiting to hatch until the following December–January.

 Mating in T. cristinae begins with the male climbing on top of the females abdomen.
 He then engages in courtship behaviours which involves leg and antenna waving, before attempting copulation.
 After males cease courtship, they remain motionless on the female's back.
 Matings in T. cristinae last several hours, after which time males will continue to ride on the females for hours or even days to prevent them from mating with other males.
 However this does not prevent females of T. cristinae from practicing polyandry, meaning females mate with multiple males.